cirillojon/Andromeda/README.md

     ```bash
     gunicorn --workers 3 --bind localhost:8000 app:app
     ```

+    How to restart server:

+    ```bash
+    To get the running gunicorn process:
+    ps aux | grep gunicorn

+    To gracefully restart: (Recommended to propogate changes without taking down server)
+    kill -HUP <pid>

+    To completely stop:
+    kill <pid>

+    ```

     To make a new API endpoint accessible by the frontend, update the `next.config.mjs` file with the new endpoint, for example:
     ```javascript